 Bachelor’s and Master’s level degree-seeking students have a compulsory membership in the student union.
 They are entitled to all FSHS services after paying the student union membership fee.

 The same applies to exchange, free mover and guest students: if they join the student union and pay the membership fee, they are entitled to all FSHS services.
-However, from 2021 onwards, exchange students do not have access to Finnish Student Health Services.
+However, from beginning of 2021 onwards, exchange students do not have access to Finnish Student Health Services.

 Postgraduate (doctoral level) students are not entitled to FSHS services, even if they are members of the student union.